gunlinux/resentry/QWEN.md

 6. **Full Async Support**: Complete async/await implementation for improved performance and scalability
 7. **JWT Authentication**: Secure authentication system with login and token refresh functionality
 8. **Environment Configuration**: Environment variable-based configuration
+9. **Event-Driven Notifications**: Support for sending notifications via registered handlers (e.g., Telegram)
+10. **Command-Line Interface**: Built-in CLI for managing users, projects, and interacting with the API
+11. **Client Module**: Python client library for programmatic access to the API
+12. **Dependency Injection**: FastAPI integration with fastapi-injectable for managing dependencies

+## Command-Line Interface

+The application includes a command-line interface with the following commands:

+### Server Management
+- `resentry runserver`: Run the Resentry server
+  - Options: `--host`, `--port`, `--reload`
+  - Example: `uv run resentry runserver --port 8080 --reload`

+### User Management
+- `resentry add-user <username>`: Add a new user to the database
+  - Option: `--password` (optional, will prompt if not provided)
+  - Example: `uv run resentry add-user admin --password mypassword`

+### Client CLI
+- `python -m client`: Command-line interface for interacting with the Resentry API
+  - `health`: Check API health status
+  - `login`: Authenticate with API using username and password
+  - `user list`: List all users
+  - `user get-user <user_id>`: Get user by ID
+  - `user create-user`: Create a new user
+  - `user update-user <user_id>`: Update a user
+  - `user delete <user_id>`: Delete a user
+  - `project list`: List all projects
+  - `project get <project_id>`: Get project by ID
+  - `project create`: Create a new project
+  - `project update <project_id>`: Update a project
+  - `project delete-project <project_id>`: Delete a project
+  - `events list <project_id>`: List all events for a project

+## Notification System

+The application includes a notification system with Telegram integration:

+- **User Notification Setup**: Users can have Telegram chat IDs stored in their profile for receiving notifications
+- **Event-Based Notifications**: The system sends notifications when specific events occur, such as error logs
+- **Telegram Service**: Built-in Telegram bot API integration for sending messages to users
+- **Event Registration**: Different event types (critical, error, warning, etc.) can be bound to notification handlers
+- **Asynchronous Processing**: Notification sending happens asynchronously using an event queue system
+- **Extensible Architecture**: The event system allows for easy addition of other notification methods

 ## Integration with Sentry SDK